uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/rng/bibliography.rst

 .. container::

-   For more information about the VS RNG functionality, refer to the following publications:
+   For more information about the RNG functionality, refer to the following publications: